-Bellows Accumulators: A less common accumulator is the bellows type.
-They consist of an expandable metal chamber inside a housing.
+Bellows Accumulator: A less common accumulator is the bellows type.
+It consists of an expandable metal chamber inside a housing.
 The metal chamber is precharged with nitrogen, and the housing is then exposed to the highpressure hydraulic fluid.
 The walls of the expandable container do not touch the walls of the housing, therefore there is no frictional wear as the bellows expand and retract.
 They do not use elastomeric bladders, diaphragms, or piston seals.
-As a result, they are not subject to the limitations of elastomers.
+Therefore they are not subject to the limitations of elastomers.
 Metal bellows operate reliably in high-temperature, extremely abrasive, and harsh environments.
 The welded bellows are hermetically sealed and can operate reliably without servicing or maintenance.

-Bellows Accumulator Before Noise Suppressors: Most hydraulic pumps produce energy pulses as the individual chambers discharge fluid.
+Noise Suppressor: Most hydraulic Bellows Accumulator Before pumps produce energy pulses as the individual chambers discharge fluid.
 These energy pulses produce vibration and noise.
 A type of accumulator is used to dampen sound and reduce vibration in hydraulic lines.
-It is an inline device equipped with a bladder that surrounds a diffusing tube.
-The bladder is charged with gas, typically at 1⁄2 the hydraulic system pressure.
+It is an in-line device equipped with a bladder that surrounds a diffusing tube.